Nearly Zero-Energy Buildings (NZEB) Requirements for New Buildings

-The Information Note issued by the Department of Finance; Building Standards Branch in December of this year; who are responsible for writing the Building Regulations, have clarified how Regulations 43B should be implemented from the 1 January 2021 prior to an expected ‘uplift’ in standards later in the year.
+The Information Note issued in December of this year by the Department of Finance; Building Standards Branch which is responsible for writing the Building Regulations, has clarified how Regulations 43B should be implemented from the 1 January 2021 prior to an expected ‘uplift’ in standards later in the year.

 The Department of Finance; Building Standards Branch had also issued an Information Note in November 2019 which clarified how Regulation 43B should be implemented for new publicly owned or occupied buildings.

 Please note, the above does not apply to any building being extended and/or altered or where a building is the subject of a ‘change of use’.